Skip to main content

 19 mentions Positive Neutral Negative

-• “Most annoying thing I found is when grinding, if you die multiple times, all your experience is lost and you have to start over.
-It's frustrating to say the least, and the difficulty is insane if you bump it up from easy to normal.
-It's completely unbalanced, so I just played it on easy rather than be utterly angered by the jump, which offers no extra experience that I found and tested.
-There was no reason to play on higher than easy, and honestly, it was actually playable and enjoyable on easy, which felt like the normal level for this game.
-Normal was, as mentioned, utterly broken balance-wise.”
+• “Most annoying things I found is when grinding if you die multiple times all your experience goes like gone start over, frustrating to say the least and the difficulty is insane jump if you bump it up from easy to normal, completely unbalanced so I just played it on easy rather than be utterly angered by the jump which offers no extra experience that I found and tested.”

 • atmosphere

-The game's atmosphere is widely praised for its dark, gothic visuals and immersive soundtrack, effectively creating a creepy and engaging environment.
-However, some players feel that the minimal storytelling detracts from the overall experience, and while the atmosphere is initially captivating, it may lose its impact over time.
-Overall, the combination of intense combat and atmospheric design contributes to a fun, action-packed gameplay experience.
+The game's atmosphere is widely praised for its dark, gothic visuals and immersive soundtrack, effectively creating a creepy environment that enhances the fast-paced action.
+However, some players note that the minimal storytelling may leave them wanting more depth, and technical issues can detract from the overall experience.
+Despite these drawbacks, the intense combat and variety of enemies contribute to a fun, atmospheric gameplay experience.

 • “The game features dark, gothic visuals and a fitting soundtrack that immerses players in its creepy world.”